MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 ## Power BI Security Questions and Answers

 The following questions are common security questions and answers for Power BI.
-These are organized based on when they were added to this whitepaper, to facilitate your ability to quickly find new questions and answers when this paper is updated.
+These are organized based on when they were added to this white paper, to facilitate your ability to quickly find new questions and answers when this paper is updated.
 The newest questions are added to the end of this list.

 **How do users connect to, and gain access to data sources while using Power BI?**